Are you able to explain to this growing clientele how their benefits are taxed? Our calculator helps.

 The Congressional Budget Office projected that 49% of Social Security beneficiaries (25.5 million people) were affected by the income taxation of Social Security benefits in tax year 2014.
 That proportion will grow over time because the income thresholds used to determine the share of benefits that is taxable are not indexed for inflation or wage growth.

 Explaining how Social Security benefits are taxed is no easy task.
 You may not need to explain the details of the calculation, but being able to show them how much of their benefit is taxable can help them see the value of an advisor who understands the intricacies of Social Security.
-Our calculator makes this simple.
+Our calculator makes this simple and our software, Social Security Timing and Tax Clarity, helps you create and communicate the best financial plans for your clients.